helunxing/microservices-backend/postcode/README.md

 ## goal

-this microservice node, return tree formatted mock address data, for front end using.
+This type of microservice node returns mock address data in a tree format for use by the front end.

 example: